MARTIMM/raku-mongodb-driver/README.md

-x||Two standalone servers, one gets rejected x|111-Client|Standalone server brought down and revived, Client object must follow x||Shutdown server and restart while inserting records x|610-repl-start|Replicaset server in pre-init state, is not a master nor secondary server
+x||Two standalone servers, one gets rejected x|111-Client|Standalone server brought down and revived, Client object must follow x||Shutdown server and restart while inserting records x|610-repl-start|Replicaset server in pre-init state, is rejected when replicaSet option is not used. x||Replicaset server in pre-init state, is not a master nor secondary server, read and write denied.
 ||Replicaset server master in uri, must search for secondaries and add them
 ||Replicaset server secondary or arbiter, must get master server and then search for secondary servers

 ## API CHANGES